Back to Blog

 Does HIPAA compliance cost extra on Trillet?

-No. Trillet includes HIPAA compliance, including a signed BAA, on every plan.
-This applies to the $49/month D2C AI receptionist, the $299/month Agency white-label platform, and all Enterprise managed service contracts.
-Phonely charges a $500 add-on for HIPAA (Enterprise only), and ChatDash charges $200/month.
+No. Trillet includes HIPAA compliance, including a signed BAA, on every deployment, from the consumer receptionist through to managed Enterprise service contracts, at no separate compliance charge.
+Phonely charges an add-on of roughly $500 for HIPAA (Enterprise only), Synthflow restricts HIPAA to its Enterprise plan, and ChatDash charges $200/month.

 Which voice AI platforms are SOC 2 Type II certified?